Donald Bain (writer): Unacknowledged books

 A ghostwriter is often required to be anonymous as a part of the contract to write the book.
 Some sources claim Bain is the author of most of the mystery novels attributed to Margaret Truman.
 While Bain initially denied this, he wrote a column in the March 14, 2014 issue of Publishers Weekly and finally acknowledged writing "27 novels in the Margaret Truman Capital Crimes series (mostly bylined by Truman, my close collaborator – my name is on only the most recent entries, released after her death)."

+Personal life

+Bain died of congestive heart failure on October 21, 2017, in White Plains, New York at the age of 82.